Chevrolet Tahoe: GMC Yukon Denali

 The Yukon Denali was redesigned for the 2007 model year alongside the regular mainstream Yukon.
 The biggest change was in the styling, such as the flattened tailgate reminiscent of the new Tahoe, and particularly the grille and headlight shapes, which made the Yukon look less aggressive than previous models.
-The only exterior difference between the Yukon Denali and the standard Yukon are the chrome grille and extensive use of chrome accents and the Escalade rear bumper; and of course the insignias, embeveled rocker panels, chromed headlights, and the Vortec 6200 engine, which it shares with the Cadillac Escalade.
+The only exterior difference between the Yukon Denali and the standard Yukon are the chrome grille and extensive use of chrome accents and the Escalade rear bumper, as well as the insignias, embeveled rocker panels, chromed headlights, and the Vortec 6200 engine, which it shares with the Cadillac Escalade.
 For the 2009 model year, the Yukon came fitted with a standard power-tilting steering wheel, exclusive to the Denali trim.

-The Apprentice make-your-own-ad contest
+The Apprentice ad contest

-In 2006, the 2007 Tahoe was featured on and promoted through Donald Trump's TV series, The Apprentice, where the two teams put together a show for the top General Motors employees to learn about the new Tahoe.
-Also, The Apprentice sponsored a controversial online contest in which anyone could create a 30-second commercial for the new Tahoe by entering text captions into the provided video clips; the winner's ad would air on national television.
+In 2006, the 2007 Tahoe was featured on and promoted through Donald Trump's television series The Apprentice, where the two teams put together a show for the top General Motors employees to learn about the new Tahoe.
+Also, The Apprentice sponsored a controversial online contest in which users could create a 30-second commercial for the new Tahoe by entering text captions into the provided video clips; the winner's ad would air on national television.
 An early example of user-generated marketing, headed by ad agency Campbell Ewald, the campaign began to backfire when hundreds of environmentally conscious parodies flooded YouTube and Chevrolet's website critiquing the vehicle for its low fuel economy.
-Over 400 negative ads were created in total; however, over 20,000 positive ads were created which Chevrolet viewed as successful in spite of the negative media attention.
+Over 400 negative ads were created in total; however, over 20,000 positive ads were created, which Chevrolet viewed as successful in spite of the negative media attention.